chrismo/talks/productivity/productivity.md

 ???

-First, remember that one alternative to your slow automated test suite is a separate
+First, remember that one alternative to your slow automated test suite is a separate QA dept that's under-resourced on time and people and you have to wait 3+ weeks to get shrug-percent coverage.

-QA dept that's under-resourced on time and people and you have to wait 3+ weeks to get shrug-percent coverage.
+I've worked at many companies like this and there are still many, many places that do their QA like this.
+Remember, failure is always an option.

 ---